-We’ll supply the training you need as well as ongoing support and education so you know the best way to help others.
-If you can associate with any of the following talents, Delaware Hospice may have a volunteer opportunity that is right for you.
+When you volunteer with Delaware Hospice, you expand our capacity to provide comfort and care to the people in our community.
+We’ll supply the training you need, as well as ongoing support and education, so you know the best way to help others.
+If you can see yourself in any of the following descriptions, Delaware Hospice may have a volunteer opportunity that’s right for you.

 I’m a great listener.
 I’m comfortable being in the presence of someone who might be vulnerable, tired, frustrated, or just in need of some company.
 I’m at ease with people in general, and happy to help with running errands.

 I’m able to serve as a quiet presence and source of strength during the very intimate and emotional moments of an individual’s final hours.
 I can provide peace and comfort directly or on the sidelines, but I’m also able to create enough boundaries so I don’t become overwhelmed emotionally myself.